joshgoebel/wren-console/NETWORKING.md

 All `read*` functions other than `readImmediate` will sleep the Fiber (via `waitForData`) and wait for data to be received if the buffer is empty or cannot fulfill the current read request (such as trying to read a line when a `\` has not yet been seen).

-It still needs to be decided exactly how to handle connections disconnecting in the middle of read requests.
-Currently this is signaled by `dataReceived` receiving a `null` value, at which point it marks the connection as closed.
-But how pending reads handle this... for example if we're waiting for a line of data with `readLine` and have a partial line in the buffer...
+Exactly how to handle connections disconnecting in the middle of read requests is a question.
+For example if we're waiting for a line of data with `readLine` and have a partial line in the buffer...

 - should we return `null` (dropped the partial line)?
 - should we return the portion of the line we have so far?
 - should we `Fiber.abort`?

+Currently this is signaled by `dataReceived` receiving a `null` value (EOF), at which point it marks the connection as closed.
+I've tried to make sensible decisions based on how other frameworks handle this (see my comments in code).
+For example `readLine` returns `null` and leaves an incomplete line in the buffer.
+A program could detect the EOF easily enough and then call `readAll()` if that last bit of data was critical for operation.

+This is generally the strategy I've used - control returns to the reader and `null` is used to signal to the reader the end has been reached.
+This works because these functions by default pause and wait - there is no other circumstance where they would return `null`.

 Example usage: